tjamali/Kaggle_House-Prices/README.md

 The test dataframe contains 80 features, while the train dataframe has 81 features.
 The difference comes from this fact that the test data does not have the sale price column!

-### Step 2: Explore the data and Feature engineering
+### Step 2: Explore the data and feature engineering

 The main aim is to predict the sale price of the homes.
 In the training dataset, the SalePrice column (target variable) shows this information.